lio2011/hardhat-fund-me-fcc/README.md

 # Hardhat Fund Me

+### This is the frontend repository of fund-me application which works in coordination with it's backend [repository](https://github.com/lio2011/html-fund-me-fcc)

 *This repo works with Sepolia Testnet.*

 I made this project with the help of a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.